yonkahlon/Zenject/README.md

 * Constructor injection (can tag constructor if there are multiple)
 * Field injection
 * Property injection
+* Injection via [PostInject] method
-* Conditional Binding Including Named injections (string, enum, etc.)
+* Conditional Binding Including Named injections
 * Optional Dependencies
 * Support For Building Dynamic Object Graphs At Runtime Using Factories
 * Auto-Mocking using the Moq library